 If you use the proper coolant, you don't have to add extra inhibitors or additives which claim to improve the system.
 These can be harmful.

 Checking Coolant

-The coolant recovery tank is located in the engine compartment behind the headlamp on the driver's side.
+The surge tank is located on the passenger's side of the engine compartment.